Highlights from the Ratings and Financial Report for trivago N.V. (TRVG)

 Citigroup gave a rating of “Buy” to TRVG, setting the target price at $2.15 in the report published on March 06th of the previous year.

-During the last 5 trading sessions, TRVG rose by +10.68%, which changed the moving average for the period of 200-days by +206.04% in comparison to the 20-day moving average, which settled at $3.44.
-In addition, trivago N.V. saw 88.43% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRVG fell by -14.47%, which changed the moving average for the period of 200-days by +110.81% in comparison to the 20-day moving average, which settled at $3.77.
+In addition, trivago N.V. saw 61.16% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TRVG